Lattice Points in Orthotopes and a Huge Polynomial Tutte Invariant of Weighted Gain Graphs

 For instance, the independent sets of $M$ are the ones of $M_0$ whose closures do not contain $e_0$.
 The closed sets of $M$ are those of $M_0$ that do not contain $e_0$.
 The rank $\rk_M(S)$ of a subset $S \subseteq E$ is defined only if $S$ is balanced; then it equals $\rk_{M_0}(S)$.

-If $e_0$ is a coloop in $M_0$, then $M$ is the matroid $M_0 \setm e_0$.
-Otherwise, $E$ is not balanced and $M$ is not a matroid, because the whole ground set $E$ is not one of the sets in $M$.
+(A matroid, by contrast, is defined on the family of all subsets of its ground set.
+Matroids are semimatroids, but in general semimatroids are not matroids.
+Specifically, if $e_0$ is a coloop in $M_0$, then $M$ is the matroid $M_0 \setm e_0$.
+Otherwise, $E$ is not balanced; then $M$ is technically not a matroid because its whole ground set $E$ is not in $\cPb(M)$.)

-The restriction of $M_0$ or $M$ to a subset $S$ of the ground set is denoted by $M_0|S$ or $M|S$, resp.
+The restriction of $M_0$ or $M$ to a subset $S$ of the ground set is denoted by $M_0|S$ or $M|S$, respectively.
 Thus $M|S$, if $S \subseteq E$, is the family of balanced sets of $M|(S \cup e_0)$ with the rank function, balanced independent sets, et al., restricted to $S$.

 A fundamental fact is that if $S$ is balanced, the closure $\clos_0 S$ (in $M_0$) is balanced.
 Consequently, the closure $\clos S$ in $M$ equals $\clos_0 S$.
 Also, any circuit in $\clos S$ is balanced.
 A maximal balanced independent set, that is, a maximal independent set of $M$, is called a \emph{semibasis}.
 It lacks one element to be a basis of $M_0$; thus, $\rk M = \rk M_0 - 1$.